 The key to the fast and low-cost transactions is the Stellar blockchain’s consensus method.
 It takes all network participants called nodes only a few seconds to validate a transaction.

 This efficiency is for the greater part thanks to the clever mechanism put into place for verifying transactions in the network.
-Rather than having all nodes reach consensus on every single transaction, each node instead manages a mini-networks on which it checks every transaction.
+Rather than having all nodes reach a consensus on every single transaction.
+Each node instead manages a mini-networks on which it checks every transaction.
 These mini-networks are also known as quorum slices.
 These networks actually overlap, which means that in the end there are still multiple nodes verifying each single transaction.